Shipping Goods

 The box size and weight determine cost, so consider this when packing heavy items, no matter how small.

 Shipping is costly so plan well and pack your goods carefully.
-A small box could cost you R15,000 to ship.
+Most goods can be replaced in America.

 Did you Know